satchellhong/hap.py/README.md

   >```
   >then type '/path/to/query/prefix' to use the vcf files

-<code>-f or --false-positives</code> : False-positive region bed file to distinguish UNK from FP.
+`-f or --false-positives` : False-positive region bed file to distinguish UNK from FP.

-<code>-o or --output</code> : Path where output files for statistics and feature table will be located.
+`-o or --output` : Path where output files for statistics and feature table will be located.

-<code>-r or --reference</code> : Specify a reference file.
+`-r or --reference` not required: Specify a reference file.

-<code>--thread</code> : Number of threads
+`--thread` not required : Number of threads

-<code>--force</code> : If on, don't follow the recommended number of threads
+`--force` not required : If on, don't follow the recommended number of threads

 #### Example
 ```console